-February 8, 2018 - Deceased Qantas First Officer and boat builder Graham Murray's family must sell his nearly complete Newick "Echo" trimaran.
+February 8, 2018 - Deceased Qantas First Officer and boat builder Graham Murray's family must sell sold his nearly complete Newick "Echo" trimaran.

 The boat was lengthened during construction to 38 feet long and is 30 feet wide.
 It is built out of foam sandwich and features carbon fibre reinforcement.
 The boat is mostly finished.